samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

 accurately describe your security stance for audits, and helps maintain productivity for engineers who work across multiple teams.

-Your registry, being the authoritive definition of service RBAC, can be used to power your Kubernetes RBAC and enforce that consistency.
+Your registry, being the authoritative definition of service RBAC, can be used to power your Kubernetes RBAC and enforce that consistency.
 Looking at our make-it-rain production environment, we can see the RBAC fields:

 ```json